AsphaltHedgehog/go-learning-task-tracker/readme.md

 go build -o task-tracker-go
 Run task-tracker-go without arguments to see all options in help section

-The Task consists of only five fields:
+A Task consists of only five fields:
 ID int
 Description string
 Status (todo/in-progress/done)